 “Fatty acids are the building blocks of fats,” explains Dr. Amy Dicke, a technical services veterinarian with Iams.
 “Certain omega-6 and omega-3 fatty acids are essential for your dog and must be supplied through the diet.
 These omega-6s and omega-3s are keys for maintaining healthy cell growth.”

-Health Benefits of Fatty Acids
+What Are the Health Benefits of Fatty Acids For Dogs?

 Dr. Denise Elliott, a board-certified nutritionist for Banfield, The Pet Hospital.
 Alpha-linolenic acid, an omega-3 fatty acid, can also be converted into other useful fatty acids.

 These acids offer a multitude of benefits for your dog’s good health, including:

-- Healing.
 Omega-3 acids can help your dog heal faster, reducing inflammation.

-Finding the Right IngredientsYour dog’s food should contain a balance of omega-6 and omega-3 fatty acids.
-Omega-6 fatty acids alone can actually be inflammatory agents, notes Nelson.
-A high-quality dog food should have a ratio of five or 10 omega-6 fatty acids to one omega-3 fatty acid.
+Your dog’s food should contain a balance of omega-6 and omega-3 fatty acids.
+Omega-6 fatty acids alone can be inflammatory agents, notes Nelson.
+High-quality dog food should have a ratio of five or ten omega-6 fatty acids to one omega-3 fatty acid.
 “Not all diets supply the level of omega-3 fatty acids to achieve the benefits,” says Dicke.
 “The increased omega-3 supplementation is found primarily in the premium diets.
 Owners can look for a guarantee of omega-3 fatty acids in the guaranteed analysis section of the package.”

 Vegetable oils and animal fats, such as chicken fat, are common sources of omega-6 fatty acids in pet food.
-Fish meals, fish oils and flax are good sources of omega-3 fatty acids.
+Fish meals, fish oils, and flax are good sources of omega-3 fatty acids.

 It’s a good idea to discuss your dog’s diet and your interest in fatty acids with your veterinarian.
 “Fatty acids are a complex field,” says Elliott.
-While many supplements are available on the market, these supplements aren’t regulated and they may have unintended side effects.
+While many supplements are available on the market, these supplements aren’t regulated, and they may have unintended side effects.
 For example, cod liver oil has concentrations of vitamin A and vitamin D that can have adverse effects at high doses.

 Adding fat through supplements to your dog’s diet also may lead to weight gain if not carefully monitored.
-If your dog receives the needed fatty acids through a commercial food, then you can control caloric intake.
+If your dog receives the needed fatty acids through commercial food, then you can control caloric intake.

 Article written by Author: Kim Boatman